 Hawaii, the most recently declared state of the US, received its statehood in 1959.
 This state is the only US state that is located in Oceania, is completely composed of islands, and is not physically a part of the Americas.

-The uniqueness of Hawaii is not limited to its geographical and political aspects but also extends to encompass the inhabitants of this US state.
-The physical isolation of Hawaii has triggered the evolution of many endemic forms of life on the Hawaiian Islands.
+The uniqueness of Hawaii is not limited to its geographical and political aspects but also extends to encompass its inhabitants.
+The physical isolation of Hawaii has triggered the evolution of many endemic forms of wildlife on the Hawaiian Islands.
 The highest rates of endemism have been observed among Hawaiian birds.
 The Hawaiian goose or nene, ‘apapane, ‘amakihi,’elepaio are some of the endemic avifauna of this US state.
 The Hawaiian hoary bat and the Hawaiian monk seal are two endemic mammals of Hawaii.
+Many animals found in Hawaii are, however, introduced species like the Indian mongoose, chital deer, feral wallaby, feral cattle, etc. Being an island country, Hawaii also supports a rich marine life with its offshore waters hosting coral reefs, whales and dolphins, several species of sea turtles, many species of fish, and a variety of other marine fauna.

 12. Hawaiian Monk Seal and Northern Elephant Seal